Covent Garden is a popular shopping and tourist destination, known for its street performers, independent boutiques, and luxury brands.

 Covent Garden Market is a historic market that simply cannot be missed out on whatever your Covent Garden itinerary may be.
 It has been a popular shopping destination for centuries, offering a diverse selection of goods and products.

 Today, the market is home to a mix of independent shops, cafes, and food stalls, selling a variety of items ranging from handmade crafts and artisanal products, to clothing, accessories, as well as fresh produce.

 The market is housed in a beautiful glass-roofed building, which is a hub of activity, with street performers entertaining visitors and vendors selling their wares.

 The Jubilee Hall Market, in particular, is a popular spot for shopping, offering a range of products from local producers and independent traders and designers.
 With its unique atmosphere and rich history, Covent Garden Market is among the must-visit places in London that no tourist including Londoners must miss out on.

-When it comes to shopping in Covent Garden, Floral Street is not to be skipped.
+When it comes to shopping in Covent Garden, Floral Street is not to be skipped even more so when shopping in West London.
 It’s known for its quaint charm and historic architecture, Floral Street is home to a mix of high-end fashion and luxury lifestyle boutiques, as well as independent shops and cafes.
 Some of the popular brands and stores located on Floral Street include Sandro, Maje, & Other Stories, and Jo Malone London.